chrishowejones/shopping-cart-scala/README.md

-# Example Scala Project
+# Simple Shopping Cart

-This is a placeholder sample project to allow me to play with Scala and try stuff out.
+This is a simplification of a shopping cart in Scala as a toy project to demonstrate solving a very simple problem.

 # License